tmatsumor/insta2twislack4pi02/README.md

 ### 1.4.1.
 Connect to your Pi zero with SSH

-- Open Power Shell on Windows and type the command below.
+- Open Power Shell on Windows and Run the command below.
 ```
 ssh _username_@raspberrypi.local
 ```

 ### 1.4.2. install git, php and php-curl

-- Type the command below.
+- Run the commands below.

 ```
 sudo apt-get update